easafe/purescript-flame/docs/events.md

                 ... -> ...
 ```

 Here, no matter how many fields `MyModel` has, we update only what's required in each case expression.
-Notice that `diff` takes always take a record as first parameter.
+Notice that `diff` always takes a record as first parameter.
 The model, however, can be either a record or newtype (given a `Newtype` instance)/plain functor that holds a record to be updated.

 See all [effectful examples](https://github.com/easafe/purescript-flame/tree/master/examples/Effectful).